Children Travelling Alone

-The person dropping off the Unaccompanied Minor must remain at the airport until the flight has taken off (until the flight is in the air).
+The person delivering the Unaccompanied Minor to the airport, must remain at the airport until the flight has taken off (until the flight is in the air).

-For all flights, the nominated drop off person will collect the child.
-For travel to the USA, the child's parent or guardian must be present when dropping off the child.
+For travel to the USA, the child's parent or guardian must be present when delivering the child to the airport.

 During the flight, cabin crew will regularly check on the Unaccompanied Minor.

 After landing, the Qantas cabin crew member will hand the child over to the nominated pick up person.
 This person must be 18 years or older, or a sibling aged 15 years of age or older.
 Either one (1) form of acceptable photo identification or two (2) forms of non-photo identification are required for verification of the identity of the person picking up the Unaccompanied Minor.

 For international flights, the Unaccompanied Minor will be assisted with arrival procedures by Qantas ground staff.